Jaishawn Barham: Michigan

 Barham transferred to the University of Michigan in December 2023.
 Entering his junior season, he was ranked as a top five linebacker in college football by members of the media.
 Barham started in all 13 games for the Wolverines in 2024 and finished second on the team with 66 tackles, including four tackles for a loss and a sack.
+In 2025, Barham switched to an edge rusher as a senior.
+He started in 12 games and finished the season with 32 tackles, ten for as loss, including four sacks.

+Professional career

+Barham was selected by the Dallas Cowboys in the third round, 92nd overall, of the 2026 NFL draft.
+The selection was received from the San Francisco 49ers in exchange for Osa Odighizuwa.